getodk/docs/shared-src/docs-tech-guide.rst

 #.
 Find an issue to work on.

-   Work on ODK Docs is planned using the GitHub repository's `issue tracker`_.
+   Work on ODK-X Docs is planned using the GitHub repository's `issue tracker`_.

    #.
 Browse the `issue tracker`_ and find one you may want to work on.
    #.
 Make sure you understand the goal of the project.